sehugg/nanoasm/README.md

 It matches the rule `sta ~const4`, and assigns 15 to the first variable slot.
 It then outputs the the bits `1001` and then the 4-bit value 15, or `1111`.
 The final opcode is `10011111` or `$9f`.

+Instead of a single integer index, you can emit a slice of bits.
+This comes in handy for instruction sets where values are not contiguous, for example RISC-V:

+    // for argument 1, take 7 bits starting at index 5, then 5 bits starting
+    // at index 0
+    // {a = argument index, b = bit index, n = number of bits}
+    {"fmt":"sb ~reg,~imm12(~reg)",   "bits":[{"a":1,"b":5,"n":7},2,0,"000",{"a":1,"b":0,"n":5},"0100011"]},

 ## Tokens